Why I wrote this

 Why I chose Caltech

 My interest in Caltech was cemented at some point in the summer after my junior year.
 I was going to high school in a small town in northern Illinois.
-My father, a professor at a university in Chicago, attended a meeting in Las Vegas right after I finished junior year.
+My father, a professor at the Illinois Institute of Technology in Chicago, attended a meeting in Las Vegas right after I finished junior year.
 I went with him.
 While he was in his meetings, I lounged by the poolside, and occasionally tried my hand at the slot machines.
 When my father was done with his meetings, we rented a car and went on a long, looping tour that included stops at Harvey Mudd, Caltech, Stanford, Berkeley, and Deep Springs College.
 A few months after the beginning of my senior year in high school, I had lost interest in other institutions.

 By this time, I was also interested in pursuing studies on China, though mainly as a sideline.
 My father, who was in computer science, began to have visitors from China in the early 1980s.
 Many of them were mid-career professionals who had been sent out to update their skills.
 Many of them had suffered terribly during the Cultural Revolution because they were highly educated and/or from families that had been very high status before 1949.
 My father also visited Beijing twice as part of academic delegations, I think in 1982 and 1983, and came back telling me that China was a country that I needed to learn more about, because it was on the move.
 Based on conversations with my father’s visitors, and my father’s stories about his visits, I became interested in China, and began reading up on my own.
 I decided that when I went to college, I wanted to take courses on its history and society.